alplky/javascript-challenge/README.md

 ## Objectives
 - UFO Level 1: Automatic Table and Date Search

-    Use a date form in the HTML document and write JavaScript code that will listen for events and search through the date/time column to tind rows that match user input.
+    Use a date form in the HTML document and write JavaScript code that will listen for events and search through the date/time column to tind rows that match the user input.
 - UFO Level 2: Multiple Search Categories
     Using multiple input tags, write JavaScript code so the user can set multiple filters and search for UFO sightings based on the following table columns: date, city, state, country, shape (of UFO).